 Wonderful Rail

-Day 12: 73 miles.
+Day 12: Princeton to Penticton.
+73 miles.
 3334 feet elevation.
-Weather warm If you look really closely through the tunnel you'll see my new best friend, russ.
-About 8 Mi out of Princeton I ran into him.
+Weather warm If you look really closely through the tunnel, you'll see my new best friend, Russ.
+About 8 miles out of Princeton, I ran into him.
 He's from Vancouver and out for a week-long ride.
-Eventually he dropped off after we had ridden and spoken together for … Continue reading Wonderful Rail
+Eventually, he dropped off after we had ridden and … Continue reading Wonderful Rail

 Princeton – NOT The University

-Yesterday photo: Day 12: 73 miles.
+Yesterday's photo: Day 12: Merritt to Princeton.
+73 miles.
 5219 feet elevation.
 Weather perfect Gloria and I have been to Princeton University.
 It was an accident, and I'm not sure if we were actually on the campus.
-We just knew we were with people that belonged at Princeton.
-It was when we were touring the Northeast.
-We went … Continue reading Princeton – NOT The University
+We just knew we were with people who belonged at Princeton.
+It was when we were touring the … Continue reading Princeton – NOT The University

 Technology Terror